rekalogika/rekalogika.dev/docs/file-bundle/12-replicating-metadata-in-entities.md

   their metadata.

-Using the method described in this chapter, you will be able to accomplish that by replicating the files' metadata in your entities and does not require you to change the way you work with files.
+Using the method described in this chapter, you will be able to accomplish that by replicating the files' metadata in your entities and it does not require you to change the way you work with files.

 ## Execution